emaphis/FunctionalProgrammingUsingFSharp/src/Chapter04/Section_04_06.md

 ### Problem analysis: cash register.

 Our main goal is that the main concepts of the problem are found in the components of the program we will construct.
-To achieve this we name the important concept of the problem and we associate types with those names.
+To achieve this we name the important concepts of the problem, and we associate types with those names.

 Article code and article name are central concepts in the formulation.